itsbio/gamepot-docs/en/gamepot_dashboard.md

 ![gamepot_dashboard_14](./images/gamepot_dashboard_14.png)

-① View the failures only.

-② Select a currency to check the payment list for each call.
-③ 실패한 결제에 대해서 체크박스로 다중선택 한 다음, 재지급 버튼을 눌러 재지급 할 수 있습니다.
+① Select multiple checkboxes for failed payments, then click Provide Again button to give them again.

+② The history of canceled or failed payments is only viewed.

+③ Select time period, store, currency, payment ID, or user ID to view the payment list.

+④ The payment list can be downloaded in CSV file format.

-④ Cancel payments that were made successfully.
-The canceled payments are excluded from the sales.
+⑤ Successful payments can be canceled.
+The canceled payments are excluded from the sales statistics.

-⑤ Display whether or not a payment attempt was successful.
+⑥ View whether or not a payment attempt made by a user was successful.
 Items can be provided again for failed payment attempts.

 ![gamepot_dashboard_15](./images/gamepot_dashboard_15.png)